eferroni/live-news/README.md

 ### Implementing

-On Account menu:

-- Copy your API Key to your environment variable local file

 On a new Terminal, run the following commands:

 - Open a new terminal and initialize StepZen on your project: